Even Faster Kernel Matrix Linear Algebra via Density Estimation: Introduction

 Kernel functions and their associated kernel matrices have been extremely influential in practice, for example in ``classical" machine learning via the so called kernel methods \cite{b1,b2,b3}, as well as in ``modern" machine learning, where they lie at the heart of the \emph{attention mechanism} in transformers \cite{b4,b5,b6,b7,b8}.

-One common thread across these two eras of algorithms is the \emph{computational burden} of working with kernel matrices: given a dataset $X$ as input, initializing kernel matrices exactly requires $\Omega(n^2 d)$ time with the naive approach, and assuming standard complexity conjectures such as SETH, one cannot hope to do better than $\Omega(n^2)$ time in the exact or very precise regimes when $d = \omega(\log n)$ \cite{b3}.
+One common thread across these two eras is the \emph{computational burden} of working with kernel matrices: given a dataset $X$ as input, initializing kernel matrices exactly requires $\Omega(n^2 d)$ time naively, and assuming standard complexity conjectures such as SETH, one cannot hope to do better than $\Omega(n^2)$ time in the exact or very precise regimes when $d = \omega(\log n)$ \cite{b3}.
 The quadratic bottleneck is especially salient in the case of large $n$, which is common in practice.
-Fortunately, SETH-based lower bounds typically only rule out extremely accurate computation (e.g.\ with additive error $e^{- \omega(\log n)}$), so there is still hope of reasonable \emph{approximation} algorithms for kernel matrices, which has lead to a long and fruitful line of work; see \cite{b9,b10,b11,b12,b13,b0,b14,b15,b8} and references therein.
+Fortunately, SETH-based lower bounds typically only rule out extremely accurate computation (e.g.\ with additive error $e^{- \omega(\log n)}$), so there is still hope of reasonable \emph{approximation} algorithms for kernel matrices, which has led to a long and fruitful line of work; see \cite{b9,b10,b11,b12,b13,b0,b14,b15,b8} and references therein.

-Much of the above algorithmic work on kernel matrices has been driven by a remarkable datastructure for computing \textit{kernel density estimation} (KDE): it can compute a sum of $n$ kernel evaluations in sublinear $o(n)$ time (after linear pre-processing).
-This functionality is captured via the following definition. \begin{definition}[Fast KDE] A kernel function $k:\R^d\times\R^d\to\R$ admits a `Fast KDE' algorithm, if given a set of $n$ points $X = \{x_1, \cdots, x_n \} \subset \R^d$, $\eps, \mu \in (0, 1)$, there exists a $p \in (0, 1)$ (depending on $k$) such that we can process $X$ in $\wt O(dn/\mu^p)$ time and return a datastructure $\mathcal{D}$ such that for any query point $y \in \R^d$, with probability $1-1/\poly(n)$, we have

-The query time of $\mathcal{D}_X$ is $O(\frac{d \log n}{\eps^2 \mu^p})$.
-In other words, we can estimate the sum of $n$ kernel evaluations up to a $1+\eps$ multiplicative factor and $\mu$ additive error. \end{definition} As a baseline, it can be easily checked that random sampling can guarantee the above definition for $p = 1$ and a substantial body of research has been done to develop more sophisticated tools to obtain $p < 1$ for many popular kernel functions; this is summarized in \cref{a2}.
+The goals of our paper are to develop much faster algorithms for approximating fundamental quantities related to kernel matrices, which are of interest to both theory and practice, including matrix-vector products, kernel sums, top eigenvector computation, and more (see \cref{a0}).
+For simplicity, in the main body, we focus on the Gaussian kernel ($e^{-\|x-y\|_2^2}$) and in the appendix we also cover analogous results for other kernels such as the Laplacian or Exponential kernels.